 - Peanut Butter and Chocolate – I’m not sure that there ever were two other things that go together as well as these two.
 Reeses Cups, Peanut Butter Pie, Peanut Butter Cup Ice Cream – all of these things are amazing, and Muddy Buddies fit right in.

 - Make It Your Own – This recipe is gluten-free as written, and can be made vegan with a simple substitution.
+You can even make Mint Chocolate Muddy Buddies if you’re feeling adventurous.

 So Is It Puppy Chow or Muddy Buddies?